flasgger/flasgger/README.md

 ## Python2 Compatibility

-Version `0.9.5.*` will be the last verison that supports Python2.
+Version `0.9.5.*` will be the last version that supports Python2.
 Please direct discussions to [#399](https://github.com/flasgger/flasgger/issues/399).